achernarwang/LiVO/README.md

 To perform quantitative evaluations, you could follow the steps below (also provided in [evaluation/eval.sh](evaluation/eval.sh)):

-1. Download and extract evaluation datasets (to access the evaluation dataset, please refer the [Datasets Access](#datasets-access) section):
+1. Download and extract evaluation datasets (to access the evaluation dataset, please refer to the [Datasets Access](#datasets-access) section):
     ```shell
     cd your/local/path/to/LiVO
     mv download/path/to/livo_eval_data.tar.gz ./
     tar -xzvf livo_eval_data.tar.gz
     ```
-2. Evaluate bias and toxicity metrics (taking the weights trained from the script above as example):
+2. Evaluate bias and toxicity metrics (taking the weights trained from the script above as an example):
     ```shell
     cd evaluation